Indiana License #HI00500083 ASHI Certified Inspector #207869 Inspector by Review GLC Chapter ASHI

 43) The subpanel servicing this area is not wired correctly and has defects that should be corrected by a licensed electrician.

 44) The concrete block walls have stair step cracks seen on both east and west sides.
 Improve slope of ground and drainage away from foundation to reduce further movement/damage.
+Also recommend adding a gutter system to control water away from foundation.
+The shingles are newer and in good condition.
+A few nail pops seen that should be repaired soon.

 45) Garage door was not tested today for operation of the reversing mechanism by laying a 2x4 down flat in middle area of door and allowing door to close.
 The door should reverse as it hits this board.
 The door was not tested because there are reinforcing plates that are required for the top section of door where opener attaches.
 Without these plates, there could be damage to the door connection/panel if the door did not reverse as required.
 Recommend installing these plates and seasonal testing of this safety feature.